Introduction to Components

 Back on the component page, we can now see our complete recipe with the total manufacture cost.
 Now, let's make some Buttercream and see what happens!

 Click the Manufactures tab, then click the Add Manufacture button.
-After the form loads, click the Save Manufacture button; we'll leave everything as the default for this manufacturer.
+After the form loads, click the Save Manufacture button; we'll leave everything as the default for this manufacture.

 If you navigate to your Component Material, you'll see we have 500 ounces in stock.
 The manufacturer has increased your stock of the material on hand and decreased your stock of the materials in your recipe.